timewave-computer/valence-zk-demo/zk-programs/zk-rate-example/README.md

 The balance of the sepolia account is initialized to `10`, same for the amount of shares.
 The balance on the ethereum account is initialized to `190` and the shares to `40`.
 Therefore the circuit output rate should be `4` when running the example.

-The values in the respective contracts can be updated by anyone.
-You can review and deploy the contracts yourself, they are located in `examples/contracts/CHAIN_NAME-vault-contract`.